Molecular dynamics: History

 As early as 1941, integration of the many-body equations of motion was carried out with analog computers.
 Some undertook the labor-intensive work of modeling atomic motion by constructing physical models, e.g., using macroscopic spheres.
 The aim was to arrange them in such a way as to replicate the structure of a liquid and use this to examine its behavior.
 J.D.
-Bernal said, in 1962: "...
+Bernal describes this process in 1962, writing:...
 I took a number of rubber balls and stuck them together with rods of a selection of different lengths ranging from 2.75 to 4 inches.
-I tried to do this in the first place as casually as possible, working in my own office, being interrupted every five minutes or so and not remembering what I had done before the interruption."

-Following the discovery of microscopic particles and the development of computers, interest expanded beyond the proving ground of gravitational systems to the statistical properties of matter.
-In an attempt to understand the origin of irreversibility, Fermi proposed in 1953, and published in 1955, the use of MANIAC I, also at Los Alamos National Laboratory, to solve the time evolution of the equations of motion for a many-body system subject to several choices of force laws; today, this seminal work is known as the Fermi–Pasta–Ulam–Tsingou problem.
+I tried to do this in the first place as casually as possible, working in my own office, being interrupted every five minutes or so and not remembering what I had done before the interruption.Following the discovery of microscopic particles and the development of computers, interest expanded beyond the proving ground of gravitational systems to the statistical properties of matter.
+In an attempt to understand the origin of irreversibility, Enrico Fermi proposed in 1953, and published in 1955, the use of the early computer MANIAC I, also at Los Alamos National Laboratory, to solve the time evolution of the equations of motion for a many-body system subject to several choices of force laws.
+Today, this seminal work is known as the Fermi–Pasta–Ulam–Tsingou problem.
 The time evolution of the energy from the original work is shown in the figure to the right.